 I would be interested in seeing what you find out.
 I was talking with my yoga teacher and she mentioned that historically, yogis entered into the philosophy to understand why they were doing what they were doing.
 Would you be willing to summarize what you’ve been learning from your studies in yoga philosophy and history?

 I promised him an answer.
 I decided to post it here because if I’m going to make the effort he asked of me, I might as well share it on my blog.
 The answer will be autobiographical in terms of my yoga practice and philosophic reflections.

-Frank Answers: I first read the Bhagavad Gita in a course in philosophical theology at the University of Notre Dame in 1969 with Professor David Burrell.
+One of the main historical yoga texts is the Bhagavad Gita, which I first read in a course in philosophical theology at the University of Notre Dame in 1969 with Professor David Burrell.
 He pared it with readings from Augustine’s Confessions, portions of Thomas Aquinas’ Summa Theologia, and Kierkegaard’s Philosophic Fragments.
 The basic issue in the course was: how do we make a decision and act on it?
 That was Arjuna’s conundrum in the Bhagavad Gita .
 The four readings in the course pointed to “the leap of faith.”

 Professor Burrell had us sit in lotus position (or at least with legs folded) as the text was read aloud.
 This was followed by discussion.
 I have to admit that I wasn’t as open minded as I should have been with this text because this was just at about the time when the Beatles were practicing Transcendental Meditation under Maharishi Mahesh Yogi and joining him in his ashram in India.